nventive/Binding.Salesforce.MarketingCloud/README.md

 ## Summary

-The following bindings are for the **Journey Builder For Apps (JB4A) SDK** from **SalesForce.MarketingCloud**.
+Bindings are for **SalesForce.MarketingCloud**.

 ## Android

-The library documentation is located [here](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android-DocPreview/).
+The library documentation is located [here](https://salesforce-marketingcloud.github.io/JB4A-SDK-Android/).

-This binding is for the SDK version **5.0.6** released _August 4, 2017_.
+This binding is for the SDK version **6.1.0**.

-The source `.aar` file is located in [Marketing Cloud's Maven repository](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/repository/com/salesforce/marketingcloud/marketingcloudsdk/).
+The source `.aar` file is located in [MarketingCloud's Maven repository](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/repository/com/salesforce/marketingcloud/marketingcloudsdk/).

 ### Note